Nezumi72/batch_render_helper/README.md

 ![](images/test_output_2.png)

-Simply open a text editor window and use the dropdown selection to view/review the generated file name format.
+Simply open a text editor window and use the drop down selection to view/review the generated file name format.

 ```txt
 //simple text-Scene-Camera-1.png